Gorarth/BBQ-Lovin-project1/README.md

 - The images used are of food what has been smoked and BBQ'd, to draw people in and have them wanting to do it themselves and entice the user into looking through the site more.

     - Most photos where my own.
-Photos what i have taken from google are credited below.
+Photos what i have taken from free image sites are credited below.

 - The main font will be Roboto used throughout the whole website with sans serif as the fallback font.
 Roboto is a clean and easy reading font while also looking good.